-2. Saltwater Fishing License
+Saltwater Fishing License 2.

-- 3. A Recreational Offshore Landing Permit (ROLP), free of charge, is required of all anglers to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo and cobia, EXCEPT those anglers on a paid for-hire trip where the captain possesses a valid Charter Recreational Offshore Landing Permit, or those anglers that are under the age of 16, not normally required to have a fishing license.
-NOTE: A Notice of Intent to change the ROLP age to 18 and older is undergoing the rule making process.
-Please check our website for updates to this rule: www.wlf.la.gov/page/rolp to see if the rule has been finalized. - The Recreational Offshore Landing Permit can be found on the LDWF website at rolp.wlf.la.gov or through smartphone applications.
-The iPhone app can be downloaded free of charge from the App Store by searching for the "LDWF ROLP."
-The Android app can also be downloaded free of charge from the Google Play Store by searching for "LDWF ROLP."
+- A Recreational Offshore Landing Permit (ROLP), free of charge, 3 is required of all anglers to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo, cobia and gray triggerfish, EXCEPT those anglers on a paid forhire trip where the captain possesses a valid Charter Recreational Offshore Landing Permit, or those anglers that are under the age of 18. not normally required to have a fishing license. - The Recreational Offshore Landing Permit can be found on the LDWF website at www.wlf.la.gov/page/rolp.